maRce10/dynaSpec/README.md

 ### Workflow

-1. Tweak your spectrogram settings using the prep_static_ggspectro() function – aka prepStaticSpec() – storing results in variable.
+1. Tweak your spectrogram settings using the prep_static_ggspectro() function storing results in variable.
 You can also just segment and export static specs at this step.
-2. Feed variable into paged_spectro() – aka pagedSpec() – to generate a
+2. Feed variable into paged_spectro() to generate a dynamic spectrogram
-    dynamic spectrogram
     - It does this by exporting a PNG of the testSpec() ggplot function;
     - Import PNG as a new ggplot raster layer
     - Overlay a series of translucent highlight boxes that disolve away